-Sydney Rose is a visual artist living and working in Sudbury, Ontario.
+Sydney Rose is a collage artist living and working in Sudbury, Ontario.

 A former facilitator in the Creative Kids program at the Art Gallery of Sudbury, Sydney is currently a mentor in the Design and Visual Arts program at Cambrian College.

 With creative interests that lie in the notion of play, tactility, accessibility, lateral thinking and upcycling, her works aim to evoke a familiar feeling of nostalgia; compositions that toy with reality while exploring the possibilities in the grey areas of knowledge and what we define as truth in our daily lives.